 - Stay organized!
 Track the jobs you’ve applied to, adhere to deadlines and dates, as well as follow-up details.

-- Schedule a mock interview with a career counselor.
+- Schedule a practice interview with a career development specialist.

 - Participate in career fairs and other professional development events.